Esports

 Video games are a passion for millions of students around the world.
 Engaging with their passion through esports is a fantastic way to reach students in a space they want to be, while rewarding positive behaviors and skill development.
 It encourages them to form social bonds and find community while pursuing something they care about.

-Esports are co-ed, inclusive to anyone who can use a computer or console and engage students who might not otherwise participate in extracurricular activities.
+Esports are co-ed, open to anyone who can use a computer or console and engage students who might not otherwise participate in extracurricular activities.

 Builds community